 What are conspiracy theories, anyway?
-Personally, I am happy when a discussion gains emotionality, as long as one sticks to the facts.
-But every now and then - and especially nowadays - I find myself more often in situations where people want to sell their personal opinion as fact without any evidence, even though it can be refuted in a matter of seconds on the basis of sober data and facts.
-Even if such conspiracy theories are completely unfounded, they unfortunately last quite a long time as discussed topics of conversation.
+Personally, I am happy when a discussion becomes more emotional, as long as you stick to the facts.
+But every now and then - and especially nowadays - I find myself in situations where people sell their personal opinion as fact without any evidence, even though it can be refuted in seconds with sober data and facts.

 In advance you can find a short overview of the article here: